LavaSlider/UITableView-Reorder/README.md

 2. While a row is being dragged up or down the table there is a disconnect between where the data for that row exists in the data source and where that row is on the screen.
 In order to deal with this another helper method is provided that translates the index path for the visilbe location on the screen to the index path in the data source: `- (NSIndexPath *) dataSourceIndexPathFromVisibleIndexPath: (NSIndexPath *) indexPath`.
 This should be used in all tableview delegate or datasource methods that have an `NSIndexPath` argument that is used to get data from the data source.
 3. There is an empty place left in the tableview for the row that is being dragged.
 It is the responsibility of the tableview's data source to provide this cell instead of the normal cell.
 A helper method is provided so `- (UITableViewCell *) tableView: (UITableView *) tableView cellForRowAtIndexPath: (NSIndexPath *) indexPath` knows whether to return the real cell or the place holder called `- (BOOL) shouldSubstitutePlaceHolderForCellBeingMovedAtIndexPath: (NSIndexPath *) indexPath`.

-Everything else that is done is identical to the configuration needed for having row reordering throught the built-in methodology.
+Everything else that is done is identical to the configuration needed for having row reordering through the built-in methodology.
 This includes:

 1. Implement: